 What analysts really do in investment banks:

-“Junior bankers are experts on financial modeling,” says Michel.
-They are experts in Excel and VBA.
-They are also experts in building the PowerPoint presentations that banks use to communicate their ideas to clients.
-“The more junior you are in M&A, the more time you will spend working on Excel models and PowerPoint Presentations,” says Mark Hatz, a former Goldman Sachs analyst who now helps students prepare for banking interviews.
+"Junior bankers are experts on financial modeling," says Michel.
+They are also experts in Excel and VBA.
+And they are experts in building the PowerPoint presentations that banks use to communicate their ideas to clients.
+"The more junior you are in M&A, the more time you will spend working on Excel models and PowerPoint Presentations," says Mark Hatz, a former Goldman Sachs analyst who now helps students prepare for banking interviews.

 How long will you be an analyst for?